-Land cover information is also available from 1994 satellite imagery, taken October 26, 1994 (refer to Figure 7.0).
+Land cover information is also available from 1993-4 satellite imagery taken September 6, 1994 for the northern part of the watershed, October 26, 1994 for the eastern and southern regions, and May 5, 1993 for the western and Dog Creek areas (refer to Figure 6.0).
 Comparison between the two datasets can result in the emergence of general trends in land cover of the seven-year period, though this will be a rough estimate due to factors such as time/season of satellite image capture, climatic variability and classification requirements.